Skilled Migration: Readiness

 Checklist plus narrative

-Pair this page with the evidence checklist and, when relevant, future-rules pages—keep current and future planning in separate notes.
+Pair this page with the evidence checklist and, when relevant, future-rules pages.
+Keep current and future planning in separate notes.

 The 60/40 gated strategy

-How we split your next quarter between role-substance evidence and employer–residence positioning—available in full after eligibility review.
+How we split your next quarter between role-substance evidence and employer and residence positioning.
+Available in full after eligibility review.

 How we weight occupation alignment against visa sequencing

 Skilled pathways turn on technical clarity.
-The 60/40 framework balances ANZSCO-grade duty capture with accredited-employer and residence timing—so job titles, pay evidence, and registration gates stay coherent under INZ review.
+The 60/40 framework balances ANZSCO-grade duty capture with accredited-employer and residence timing, so job titles, pay evidence, and registration gates stay coherent under INZ review.

 - Green List tier logic vs staged work-to-residence where both appear viable